-History Museum open Thursday, Friday, Saturday only, 10 am – 2 pm
+History Museum open Thursday, Friday, Saturday, 10 am – 2 pm

-Proper masks (covering both mouth and nose) will be required for every guest age 5 and older.
+Proper masks (covering both mouth and nose) are required for every guest age 5 and older.

 The History Museum is a warm, welcoming, and vibrant public space for uncovering and sharing our past.
 The renovation includes new programming spaces, a research center, a dynamic hands-on gallery for families with young children, and new exhibits that highlight the City’s collection of historic objects.
 With the vision of “always something new to discover,” the museum brings the typically behind-the-scenes practices of object discovery and preservation to the front of the house.

 Combine your museum visit with a variety of other entertaining pastimes in downtown Golden.
 Enjoy our world-class outdoor recreation, cultural attractions, local charm, and the Coors Brewery, the largest single-site brewery in the world, offering free tours daily and located walking distance from the museum.
 Learn more at VisitGolden.com.

 Open Thursday, Friday, Saturday only, 10 am – 2 pm.

 Admission is free, courtesy of our generous donors.
 Help contribute here.

 Join the Museum Membership and support the preservation of the town’s history.

 The Current Exhibits page has a preview of what you’ll see on your visit.
 The five long-term galleries, Epic Events, Legendary People, History Lab, Touch Gallery, and The Salon feature exciting artifacts about the history of the mining-supply town.
 Periodic updates ensure that discovery of something new is almost certain.

 Shorter-term displays include artifacts and the stories of: